This article will tell you how to get started using the PGP encryption method with StartMail.

 - It may take a few seconds for your public key to be generated.
 Wait until it says "You have succesfully generated your key!".
 Then click Continue to inbox at the bottom of the page.

-- If you already have an existing key pair, you can skip step 4 to 7 above, and click the "If you already have an existing key pair, you may choose to import it here" link.
+- If you already have an existing key pair, you can skip steps 4 to 7 above, and click the "If you already have an existing key pair, you may choose to import it here" link.
 Then paste your key pair into the box, and click Import.

 - You can set how long StartMail remembers your passphrase by going to Settings > Mail encryption and selecting a value for Remember my passphrase for.